rolysr/meetups-app/README.md

 # Meetups App

 ## Briefing
-meetups-app is a project for managing meetups
+meetups-app is a project for managing meetups with a front-end implemented with ReactJs and a back-end developed with .Net 6 and SQLite

 ## Prerequisites
 - [NodeJS v16.14.2](https://nodejs.org/download/release/v16.14.2/)